 Atlanta

-ATLANTA — According to Georgia Emergency Management Association, Metro Atlanta will wake up to a haze Thursday and possibly the smell of chlorine.
+ATLANTA — According to Georgia Emergency Management Association, metro Atlanta will wake up to a haze Thursday and possibly the smell of chlorine.

+And nighttime is when that smoke and air settles towards the ground.
 It is the reason officials want you to shelter inside in these overnight hours.

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]

 In Stonecrest, people do not want to hear that the chlorine plume from neighboring Rockdale County is headed their way.
+DeKalb County resident Michette Turner believes it is already there.

 “I have bronchitis, asthma or whatever and today my eyes have been burning.
 I have been sneezing,” said Turner.